BeChris100/osintgram4j/README.md

 Osintgram4j project, which is a part of the OSINT and the Osintgram Family.

 This project is mainly targeted for the Linux platform.
-However, this does not mean that you have to install Linux on your system.
+However, this does not mean that you have to install Linux on your host system.
 Here are a few workarounds:

 - Virtual Machine (VM): Creates a virtual environment that operates like a separate computer, allowing you to run Linux on Windows, macOS, or Android.